jack-avery/ansible-tf2network/README.md

 3. `make sm` - Distribute and build SourceMod
 4. `make srcds` - Build instance images
 5. `make deploy` - Start containers & setup crontab
-6. `make relay` - Build and start the (early development!!)
-Discord relay/RCON bot (if configured)
+6. `make relay` - Build and start the Discord -> Server relay/RCON bot (if configured)
 > You can perform all of these in order with simply `make`<br/>
 > You can update your admins/reserved slots at any time with `make admins`

 ## ⭐ Features

 ### 🛠️ Docker and Ansible, confined scope
 **ansible-tf2network** uses Ansible to provide a user-friendly and extensive configuration interface, and Docker to make your deploys consistent regardless of host.
-If you upgrade or move hosts, all you need to do is point your record in `inventory.yml` at the new IP.
+If you upgrade or move hosts, all you need to do is point your host record in `inventory.yml` at the new IP.

 Since the playbooks keep their activity contained within the `tf2server` user folder with *no* actions performed as root, cleaning up a host after using **ansible-tf2network** can be done with these commands:
 1. `userdel -r tf2server` - Delete their user